Who Performed Darth Vader’s Iconic Light Saber Duels?

 “It was always supposed to be a secret, but I finally told George (Lucas) I didn’t think it was fair any more,” Hamill told Starlog magazine, referring to the legendary director and producer.
 “Bob worked so bloody hard that he deserves some recognition.
 It’s ridiculous to preserve the myth that it’s all done by one man.”

-He appeared in all three of the original Star Wars films although the only place you’ll catch a glimpse of his face is in The Empire Strikes Back where he plays an Imperial Officer.
-Anderson later went on to work as the Sword Master for Highlander, The Princess Bride, The Mask of Zorro, and the Lord of the Rings trilogy.
+Anderson worked on all three of the original Star Wars films, although the only place you’ll catch a glimpse of his face is in The Empire Strikes Back, where he appears in a cameo role as the rebel fighter (Trey Callum) who delivers the line “Echo Station 3-T-8.
+We have spotted Imperial walkers.”
+Anderson later went on to work as the sword master for Highlander, The Princess Bride, The Mask of Zorro, the Lord of the Rings trilogy, and numerous other movies.